TensorProjection Layer: A Tensor-Based Dimension Reduction Method in Deep Neural Networks: Method: TensorProjection layer

+We propose a novel dimension reduction technique by introducing a hidden layer, referred to as the TensorProjection layer, within deep neural networks.
+Similar to pooling layers, this layer is placed after layers that output high-order tensors, such as convolutional layers.
+However, while it is typically positioned after convolutional layers, the TensorProjection Layer can be applied to any layer that outputs high-order tensors, functioning as a dimension reduction layer.

+Here, we briefly describe the core concept, with further technical details provided in Sections~\ref{sec:forward_propagation} and~\ref{sec:backprop}.
+Let $\{\X_i\}_{i=1}^n$ represent the feature tensors that serve as inputs to the TensorProjection layer, each of size $p_1 \times p_2 \times p_3$, which are the output tensors from a previous layer that produces high-order features.
+While the TensorProjection layer can be applied to tensors of any order, we focus on third-order tensors in this paper for simplicity, as our data examples are well-represented in this form.
+The TensorProjection layer performs a multilinear mapping, referred to as a mode-$k$ product, or simply mode product, using truncated orthogonal matrices $\{U_k\}_{k=1}^3$ (i.e., $U_k^\top U_k = I_{q_k}$), to project the input tensors into a lower-dimensional feature space.
+This results in output tensors $\{\Z_i\}_{i=1}^n$ of size $q_1 \times q_2 \times q_3$.
+These orthogonal matrices are treated as trainable parameters within the model.

-\subsection{Forward Propagation}
+\subsection{Forward propagation}

-A TensorProjection Layer transforms a 3D tensor into a smaller one by employing $k$-mode product.
-Let $\{X_i\}_{i=1}^n$ be the input tensors to the TensorProjection Layer with the size of $p_1 \times p_2 \times p_3$.
-We define the output of the TensorProjection Layer as below.
+In this section, we explain the forward propagation process of the TensorProjection layer, detailing how it transforms input tensors into lower-dimensional output tensors through a multilinear mapping.
+The TensorProjection layer reduces the dimension of a third-order tensor using the mode-$k$ product, as reviewed in Appendix \ref{appendix:k-mode-product}.
+Let $\{\X_i\}_{i=1}^n$ be the input tensors to the TensorProjection layer, each with dimensions $p_1 \times p_2 \times p_3$.
+The output tensors from the TensorProjection layer are given by